 Social changes can be seen as disruptions at the social level which eventually transform the whole system, like capitalism growing from within feudalism or a new technology revolutionising the way people live.
 But historical evolution should not be seen as linear; the smooth flow of a majestic river.
 Instead, we need to understand that it is often triggered by apparently marginal events or accidents which set off deeper systemic change.

-The more complex human society becomes, the more interdependent we become; depending on a web of connections, interactions and tensions which we barely understand.
+The more complex human society becomes, the more interdependent we become; relying on a web of connections, interactions and tensions which we barely understand.
 At the global level, this leads to greater uncertainty and risk.
 Emerging global challenges require some perspective to be properly understood and addressed and we need time to come to terms with these; time which we can’t always afford.
 Morin reminds us that during his youth in the 1930’s, European society seemed to be sleepwalking towards disaster and he quotes Hegel: “the owl of Minerva spreads its wings only with the falling of dusk”.
 Given the colossal challenges we face today, we need to seek to understand the human condition a little better if we are to spread our wings a little faster.
 The parlous state of our human condition demands urgent action.

 However, as Morin says, all action is a gamble full of uncertainty and success can never be guaranteed.
 No sooner do we make what we think is a wise and enlightened decision, it is released into a social, economic and political context outside of our control and may have all sorts of unintended consequences.
 This is not a counsel of despair, simply a reminder that our current understanding is always partial and that we need to combine the desire to deal with urgent problems with some humility about our abilities.
 We only need to reflect on the genuinely held fallacies and misconceptions of the past to recognise that we are probable just as prone to error and illusion today.

 Morin makes the case for a new paradigm to replace a reductionist and atomised view of knowledge with a more ‘connected’ paradigm of complexity.
 We are in a period which Morin describes as the ‘prehistory of human thought’.
 Early Homo Sapiens had essentially the same brains and capacities as we do but we now have to operate at a new level and face new threats; fear, fanaticism, murderous conflict and political regression.
 We also have more powerful tools – both real and conceptual – at our disposal.
-But human society is a constant ‘work in progress’ and we needs improved tools for global thinking.
+But human society is a constant ‘work in progress’ and we need improved tools for global thinking.

 Faced with all these dangers we need to seek a more open way of thinking, one which is both more global and more complex.
 We need to reject dogmatism; the hardening of our ideas and the refusal to test them against reality.
 We need to abandon a closed rationalism which cannot grasp what might be beyond conventional thinking and instead commit to an open rationalism which knows its limitations.
 We have to struggle constantly to avoid believing in those illusions which could acquire the solidity of a belief system.
 In this global world we are faced with the challenge of global thinking, which is the challenge of complex thinking.
 We are living through the beginning of a beginning.